R-Bower/tsx-monorepo/README.md

 - Shared libraries and utilities are located within `packages/libs`.
 - Data fetching APIs and libraries are located within `packages/data`.
     - Note: it's perfectly fine for isolated apps to include their own data fetching apis within their respective package folders.

+## Docs

-- The NextJS application at `packages/docs` is responsible for rendering MDX components.
+The NextJS application at `packages/docs` is responsible for rendering MDX components.
 Shared components that contain a corresponding mdx file are aggregated by this package.
 For more information, check out `packages/docs`.

 ### NextJS Development